GameServerManagers/Abandoned-JavaGSM/README.md

 This is a repo under development to create a cross-platform game server manager suite.
 Java was picked because it supports all platforms out of the box and is a personal favorite of Scarsz.

 # Usage
-JavaGSM obviously requires Java, minimum Java 8.
-Look up instructions how to do this with your distro if you don't already know.
+JavaGSM obviously requires Java, minimum Java 7.
+Java 7 is standard on all modern distros, you should be good to go from the get-go.

-**Windows**: Download the latest build at http://scarsz.tech:8080/job/JavaGSM/lastSuccessfulBuild/artifact/target/JavaGSM.jar and run it from cmd via `java -jar JavaGSM.jar`
+**Windows**: Download the latest build at http://scarsz.tech:8080/job/JavaGSM/lastSuccessfulBuild/artifact/target/JavaGSM.jar and run it from `cmd` via `java -jar JavaGSM.jar`

 **Linux & OS X**: Run `curl -o JavaGSM.jar http://scarsz.tech:8080/job/JavaGSM/lastSuccessfulBuild/artifact/target/JavaGSM.jar; chmod +x JavaGSM.jar`.
 You can now run JavaGSM from `./JavaGSM.jar`.